 • Take a stroll at Central Park

-• Walkthrough the High Line, check out Chelsea Market or Hudson Yards at either end of the park
+• Walkthrough the High Line, check out Chelsea Market, the Whitney museum, and West Village or Hudson Yards at the other end of the park

-• Check out the Oculus and World Trade Center
+• Check out FIDI, the Oculus, and World Trade Center

-• Walk the Brooklyn Bridge (starts from Chinatown or DUMBO end)
+• Walk the Brooklyn Bridge – starts from Chinatown Manhattan or DUMBO (the latter offers a better view imo)

-• Take photos in DUMBO, Brooklyn Bridge Park and piers
+• Take photos in DUMBO, Brooklyn Bridge Park, and the piers

-• Stop by a Sample Sale (random pop-ups or you could also sign up for 260 Sample Sale HERE for weekly updates)
+• Stop by a Sample Sale – random pop-ups in the city or you could also sign up for 260 Sample Sale HERE or CHICMI for updates

-• Go on a food tour of Chinatown in Manhattan or Flushing in Queens – watch my Tik Tok HERE
+• Go on a food tour/bar crawl/dessert hopping in Chinatown Manhattan or Flushing Queens – watch my Tik Tok HERE

-• Go to a museum or do a museum crawl: MET, MoMA, Whitney, Brooklyn, Guggenheim Museum
+• Go to a museum or do a museum crawl: the MET, MoMA, Whitney, Brooklyn, Guggenheim or Noguchi Museum

 • Track down sites from your favorite movies and TV shows: Sex and the City, Gossip Girls, etc.